Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 With SubmittalLink:

-Every action is logged automatically.
+Every action is logged automatically with timestamps.
 No guesswork about whether something was submitted or approved.
+The software logs every response and approval, which eliminates the "he said, she said" disputes that eat up project managers' time.

 With Excel: The "master" log lives on someone's computer.
 People work off outdated copies.
 Constant "send me the latest version" requests.